HyperDbg/research-www/debugger/transparency.md

 ## VM-exit Transparency in HyperDbg

-In this short article we describe the progress on developing the transparency feature of the Hyperdbg.
+In this short article, we describe the progress in developing the transparency feature of the Hyperdbg.
 We have developed a statistical-based mitigation for Hyperdbg to be immunized against timing side-channel attacks targeting sub-OS intercepting entities.

 [View Document](http://example.com/){: .btn .btn-blue }